aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 3. Lambda retrieves the CDR record for processing
 4. Chime Voice Connector Price List API is called to get the latest pricing for the given CDR record.
 5. CDR is enriched with the total cost and placed back on S3 (i.e. target bucket)
-6. QuickSight data is refreshed and reports are updated.
+6. QuickSight can be used to build cost reports.

 ## Getting Started